The 20 Largest Cities in the World

 Current population: 30,290,936 people

 Delhi, India’s capital and the center of its government, is second in population and takes the lead in the most polluted cities in the world.
 It packs over 11,000 people into each of its 1484 square kilometers.
 And it’s growing faster than almost anyplace else on Earth.
 “In 2001 alone,” reports World Population Review, “its population increased by 215,000 due to natural growth and 285,000 through migration.”
 Its numbers increased this year by 3.03 percent over 2019 but it’s still on track to hit a population of over 43 million by 2035.
+A large contributor to why India will soon be the country with the highest population.

 Current population: 37,393,128 people